-- (1) Østfold University College uses the following forms of assessment: - a.
-Home examinations - b.
-Portfolio examinations - c.
-Oral examinations - d.
-Assignments (e.g. academic texts, semester assignments, bachelor's theses and master's theses) - e.
-Practical training - d.
-Practical examinations - e.
-Supervised written examinations - (2) The forms of assessment used and their evaluation are stipulated in the programme description/course description. - (3) A course can have two examination parts with specified weighting. - a.
-The same examination part cannot be included in the assessment basis for different courses. - b.
-Grades shall be awarded for each part of an examination.
-Examination parts are combined into a grade for the course and do not count until a pass is awarded in both parts of an examination in a course.
+- (1) Østfold University College uses the following forms of assessment:

+- a.
+Home examinations

+- b.
+Portfolio examinations

+- c.
+Oral examinations

+- d.
+Assignments (e.g. academic texts, semester assignments, project assignments, R&D assignments, bachelor's theses and master's theses)

+- e.
+Supervised professional training

+- f.
+Practical examinations

+- g.
+Supervised written examinations. - (2) The forms of assessment used and their evaluation are stipulated in the programme description or course description. - (3) A course can have two examination parts with specified weighting. - a.
+The same examination part cannot be included in the assessment basis for different courses. - Grades shall be awarded for each part of an examination.
+Examination parts are combined into a single grade for the course and do not count until a pass is awarded in both parts of an examination in a course.
 Examination parts are combined automatically via the student administrative system. - c.
-The student can appeal the grade for examination parts, cf. Section 8-2. - (4) Examinations normally take the form of individual tests.
-Group examinations must make up less than 50% of a programme of study in accordance with the programme description. - (5) The forms of assessment used are a grade scale with grades from A to E for Pass and F for Fail, or, alternatively the grades Pass/Fail.

-(6) The grades Pass/Fail can be used for a maximum of half the programme, counted as credits.
+The student can appeal the grade for examination parts, cf. section 8-2. - (4) Examinations should normally take the form of individual tests.
+Group examinations must make up less than 50% of a programme of study in accordance with the programme description. - (5) The forms of assessment used are a graded scale with grades from A to E for Pass and F for Fail, or, alternatively the grades Pass/Fail. - (6) The grades Pass/Fail can be used for a maximum of half the programme, counted as credits.
 The Norwegian Theatre Academy has the possibility of making exceptions from this rule in its programmes.
-Exceptions are regulated by the programme description.
+Exceptions are regulated by the programme description. - Amended by Regulations no. 866 of 20 June 2019 (which entered into force on 1 August 2019) and no. 3767 of 16 December 2021 (which entered into force on 1 January 2022).